rockdisc/Book-of-Knowledge/4-DND/Ors/2-Main/Semos Varks.md

 ## Power(s):
 Sancus
 [[Nixie]]
 He has the ability to convince anyone to do whatever he wants that he directly interacts with.
 They will also think of him as a good person that was a great help to them.
+They will also hate people that go against them.
+Though this power does not work if the victim does not like him to begin with.
+It works if they are neutral, but not if they do not like him.

+He carries an [[Artifact]] which allows him to change how he looks with him to better fit what he wants.